rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

 description:
 content_markdown: >-
   ###### Access Technopedia data by using the Technopedia API.
-  Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that query data from the Technopedia database.<br>
+  Technopedia endpoints enable to you to use the Technopedia ID endpoint to get product information for a specific product by specifying the Technopedia ID, and to use the Technopedia query language (TQL) with the TQL endpoint to form custom queries that query data in the Technopedia database.<br>
   <br>

   #### Get an API key<br>